 SFA Officers volunteering at this year’s World Antibiotic Awareness Week (WAAW) library outreach events, organised by Saw Swee Hock School of Public Health (SSHSPH) and supported by the Antimicrobial Resistance Coordinating Office (AMRCO) – National Centre for Infectious Diseases (NCID), to raise public awareness of antibiotics and antibiotic resistance.

-SFA leverages on international events such as “World Health Day” and “World Antibiotics Awareness Week” to reiterate our messaging on AMR.
-In particular, for World Antibiotics Awareness Week held in November every year, SFA promotes AMR through social media and library outreach events organised by the Saw Swee Hock School of Public Health (SSHSPH).
+SFA leverages on international events such as “World Health Day” and “World Antimicrobial Awareness Week” to reiterate our messaging on AMR.
+In particular, for World Antimicrobial Awareness Week held in November every year, SFA raises awareness on AMR through communication mediums such as social media postings and other public outreach events where applicable.
 We also conduct learning journeys on food safety for preschools.

 Like and follow us on SFA’s social media platforms at Facebook and Instagram for more content and updates on food supply resilience and food safety, including AMR.

-SFA coordinates efforts within the ASEAN region to combat AMR in the livestock and aquaculture sectors, through the development of regional guidelines on antimicrobial use in food producing animals.
+SFA coordinates efforts within the ASEAN region to combat AMR and led the development of regional guidelines on antimicrobial use in food producing animals.
 SFA also builds capabilities in the region by sharing technical expertise and experience with other countries, such as conducting regional training workshops for antibiotics residues testing.